 The textbook for this course is Calculus: Single

-by Hughes-Hallett, Gleason, McCallum, et al. (This was
+by Hughes-Hallett, Gleason, McCallum, et al. (This will also be the

-text for Math 21.)
-This course mainly focus on topics
+text for Math 20 and 21.)
+This course will cover the first four chapters

 Most homework exercises and suggested reading are

 taken from the book, so you should have a copy.
-It is not recommended that you use a copy of a
+The 7th

 For your convenience the textbook is

 available for purchase at the Stanford bookstore.
 However, this is a